 This type of will may be more appropriate if you have a simpler estate with few assets to leave behind.
 You can easily make a will online or work with an estate planning attorney to create one.
 The most important rules for making a will are that you be of legal age, of sound mind and have the intent to make a will.
 You’ll also need appropriate witnesses to your will.

 A pour-over will can be another way to protect your assets if you already have a living trust in place.
 This type of will can give you added peace of mind if you’re concerned about all of your assets making it into your trust eventually.
-Adding one to your estate plan isn’t difficult but it does require having the right paperwork in place.
+Adding one to your estate plan isn’t difficult but it does require having the right paperwork in place so you may want to seek out professional guidance from a lawyer and financial advisor.

 Tips for Estate Planning

-- A financial advisor can help you build a financial plan that leaves a legacy for your loved ones.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- A financial advisor can help you build a financial plan that leaves the legacy you want for your loved ones, without causing them pain or time later on.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are other types of wills and trusts you can use for estate planning.
 For example, you may go the reverse route and use a will to create a testamentary trust after your death.
 Or you may prefer to use a grantor trust or special needs trust to manage your assets.